 All of Never Summer’s gear is made in their factory in Denver, and exported to international dealers located in different countries where snowboarding is prominent, such as Argentina, Germany, Italy, Sweden, Australia, Canada, Russia, UK, Korea, and many more.

 As Never Summer grew, they began going beyond making snowboards and had ventured into manufacturing wakeboards, longboards, and various sports apparel.

 Due to their innovative manufacturing techniques, Never Summer was awarded the first patent on any type of hybrid camber technology.
-They boast of their rocker camber hybrid boards, and being one of the first companies to ever experiment with hybrid designs.
-They have also introduced P-Tex sidewalls, which is now a common feature of many snowboards from different manufacturers.
+They boast of their rocker camber hybrid boards and is one of the first companies to ever experiment with hybrid designs.
+They have also introduced P-Tex sidewalls, which are now a common feature of many snowboards from different manufacturers.

 The Long and Grinding Road